ionicfirebaseapp/angular-ecommerce-website/README.md

 ## Quick start

-Read the [Getting started page](https://docs.ionicfirebaseapp.com/e-commerce-ui-kit/) for information E-Commerce UI-UX Kit.
+Read the [Getting started page](https://docs.ionicfirebaseapp.com/e-commerce-ui-kit/) for information about E-Commerce UI-UX Kit.
   ### Video Guide is Comming soon, Please keep support and encourage us through share and star so we can bring all these product as opensource.

 ## E-Commerce UI-UX Screens